Codimension 2 cycles on products of projective homogeneous surfaces: Product of Severi-Brauer surfaces

-and call it the variety associated to the product of three quadric surfaces with the same discriminant.
-Then, by the same argument as in the case of two quadric surfaces, the torsion in codimension $2$ cycles of $X$ is isomorphic to that of the product of three quadric surfaces with the same discriminant.
+Then, by the same argument as in the case of two quadric surfaces, the group $\CH^{2}(X)_{\tors}$ is isomorphic to that of the product of three quadric surfaces with the same discriminant.